 The majority of specialised oral healthcare services and all demanding specialised treatment will be provided in unincorporated county enterprises, i.e. in public oral health services units or in hospitals.
 Unincorporated county enterprises can also grant their clients services vouchers.
 Clients can then choose which service provider they will use.

 Clients can choose their dental clinic

-If clients’ freedom of choice in health and social services will be expanded as proposed by the Government in their draft bill on freedom of choice on 19 October, clients can themselves choose which dental clinic they will use.
+If clients’ freedom of choice in health and social services will be expanded as proposed by the Government proposition on freedom of choice, clients can themselves choose which dental clinic they will use.
 The service provider can be public or private.
 Client charges will be the same at all service providers.
 The service providers must, however, be approved by the county, which means that a client cannot choose any dental clinic operating in the market.

 In practice, clients sign up with the dental clinic of their choice.
 This takes place online or in writing.
 The commitment is made for a half year, which means that clients can change dental clinics every 6 months.